Ideas2IT/reactjs-sails-redis/README.md

 # ReactJS + Sails + Redis

-This framework provides one of the most essential and basic functionality developing any web app.
-It has user module that allows a super user to login and perform CRUD operations on users.

 RSR is a framework that provides an easy starting point for ReactJS, Sails(Node.js), and Redis server based applications.
-It is designed to give you a quick and organized way to start developing RSR based web apps with useful modules like Waterline(ORM) and Passport pre-bundled and configured.
-Here we have used Socket.IO for enabling real-time bidirectional event-based communication.

 ## Why RSR framework?